 This is not much different from the US healthcare premiums which average about $6-$12,000 a year.
 Apparently, many Canadians do not know how to read their tax slips and never understand those large deductions.

-> So what are the Negatives of the Canadian Healthcare System
+The Downside of the Canadian Healthcare System

 Data released by Statistic Canada in 2001 revealed that the government spent about $3,000 per Canadian for healthcare, which is similar to what a healthy American pays for his premiums.
 So one would think that the health system in Canada is efficient and fantastic?
 Well, one should try walking into any ER or try to see a specialist anywhere in Canada- that alone will reveal how bad the system is.